DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Obtaining Information About an Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Information about an individual Attribute can be obtained by selecting the 'information icon' associated with it from the Block Information Panel.
-This opens the Attribute Information Panel within the 'right-hand panel' of the User Interface.
+Information about an individual Attribute can be obtained by selecting the `information <normal_state_>` icon associated with it from the `block_information_panel_`.
+This opens the Attribute Information Panel within the right-hand panel of the user interface.

 For each Attribute the following information is displayed: